flintoftid/vulture/doc/Bugs.md

-# Kown bugs in AEG VultureKNOWN BUGS
+# Kown bugs in Vulture

 ## FIXED IN 0.6.2